Aixile/aixile.github.io/index.md

 title: Yanghua Jin
 description: Personal Profile.
 ---
+I'm a researcher at [Spellbrush](https://sizigistudios.com/), building [niji・journey](https://nijijourney.com/en/).

-I have been engaged in researching the power of AI technologies in the area of Japanese Anime/Game for over 5 years.
+I have been engaged in researching the power of AI technologies in the area of Japanese Anime/Game for over 6 years.
 My long-term goal is to revolutionize the Japanese Anime/Game industry.
 Meanwhile, as an entrepreneur, I founded [Crypko.AI](http://crypko.ai/) in 2017, which was acquired by Preferred Networks in late 2018.